CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: The Method

 where, $\ell=\max\left(\left|\,\widehat{\mathbf{t}}\,\right|, \left|\mathbf{t}\right|\right)$ and $V$ is the tokenizer vocabulary. $\mathbb{1}_{ij}$ is $1$ \textit{iff} the $i^{\text{th}}$ token in reference translation $\mathbf{t}$ is the $j^{\text{th}}$ word of $V$ and, $P^{\theta_f}_{ij}$ is the probability that the $i^{\text{th}}$ token in predicted translation $\widehat{\mathbf{t}}$ is the $j^{\text{th}}$ word of $V$.
 The CE loss is, however, more suitable for machine translation of NLs than PLs.
 For NLs, the grammar is lenient, and an approximate translation is oftentimes good enough.
 But in PL translation where the grammar is strict and functional equivalence is paramount, the aim is to generate compilable codes in the target language and, to make sure that $\widehat{\mathbf{t}}$ is functionally equivalent to $\mathbf{s}$.

-{\bf Compiler Feedback (CF).} We use a compiler to assess the syntactic correctness of an LLM-generated translation and in turn, provide feedback to the LLM.
-This guides the model in determining how the generated translation fares relative to a perfectly compilable code.
-On this note, the position of the first token that raises a compilation error can be an important cue.
-The closer it is to the end of a code, the closer the code is to a perfect compilation.
-Accordingly, for the forward LLM that generates $\widehat{\mathbf{t}}$ given a tokenized training instance $(\mathbf{s}, \mathbf{t})$, we formulate the feedback as:
+{\bf Compiler Feedback (CF).} We use a compiler to assess the syntactic correctness of an LLM-generated translation during fine-tuning and in turn, provide feedback to the LLM.
+This guides the model in determining how the translation fares relative to a perfectly compilable code.
+For CF, the position of the first compilation error serves as a key heuristic in evaluating syntactic correctness.
+If it appears near the end of the code, it typically indicates fewer cascading errors and a closer-to-perfect compilation.
+So, for the forward LLM that generates $\widehat{\mathbf{t}}$ given a tokenized instance $(\mathbf{s}, \mathbf{t})$, we formulate the feedback as: